When a student requests music credits for private study, in voice or an instrument, a principal may grant 5 credits for each of:

 To obtain course credit and have the course mark reported, students are to have passed both the practical and theory components listed in the table below for that course level.

 Marks submitted by schools to Alberta Education should be calculated for each course as follows:

 - Practical Component – 70% of mark submitted

 - Other Components (Theory) – 30% of mark submitted

 A student may receive a maximum of 5 credits per course.
-Students may not receive credit for participation in private music study and Alberta coursework (e.g., a maximum of 15 credits total may be earned in Instrumental Music by a student).
+Students may not receive credit for participation in private music study and Alberta coursework (for example, a maximum of 15 credits total may be earned in Instrumental Music by a student).

 Upon entrance to senior high school, credits and percentage marks for work completed in previous years within private music study can be applied to Instrumental or Choral Music 10, 20 and/or 30 following prerequisite course procedures.
-For example, if a student provides transcripts with both practical and theory exam marks for the grades/levels specified in the chart, they will be awarded with credits as well as percentage marks based upon the 70%/30% calculation.
+For example, if a student provides transcripts with both practical and theory exam marks for the grades/levels specified in the table below, they will be awarded with credits as well as percentage marks based upon the 70/30% calculation.

 Students who present a transcript for Grade/Level 8 but not for previous grades will receive waived prerequisite credits for Instrumental Music (or Choral Music) 10 and 20 but will not receive percentage marks for these courses.

 The mark determined by the principal for each music course is to be submitted into PASI.

 Table 1.
 Courses for which credits and marks may be recommended for music taken by private study